Icy roadway factors in one-vehicle crash

 A 71-year-old rural Litchfield man suffered minor injuries Sunday when his car left the roadway and overturned in Greenleaf Township.

-The Meeker County Sheriff's Office received a call for a personal injury accident at 10:19 Sunday for a crash at the intersection of Minnesota Highway 22 and 180th Sgtreet in Greenleaf Township.
+The Meeker County Sheriff's Office received a call for a personal injury accident at 10:19 a.m.
+Sunday for a crash at the intersection of State Highway 22 and 180th Street.
 Keith Nelson, 71, went off the roadway due to icy conditions, according to a sheriff's office news release.

 Meeker County Sheriff's deputies, Litchfield Fire Department, Litchfield Rescue and Mayo Ambulance responded to the scene.